twibiral/obsidian-execute-code/README.md

 ## Supported programming languages

 - [x] JavaScript
-    - Requirements: Node.js is installed
+    - Requirements: Node.js is installed and the correct path is set in the settings.
-    - Problems: Sometimes Node.js throws a random exception.
-Click run again and it works.
+- [x] Python
+	- Requirements: Python is installed and the correct path is set in the settings.

 Support for the following is planned:
-- [ ] Python3
-- [ ] Python2
 - [ ] Java
+- [ ] Matlab

 Open for suggestions.